internetarchive/bookreader/README.md

 - Please try to avoid adding new libraries
 - If the PR is a bug fix, include a link to a jsbin/codepen if possible
 - Please test the changes in desktop, mobile, and embed modes, and also on many different devices/browsers.

+## Plugins

+A work-in-progress plugin system is in being developed.
+The API might change.
+See the examples in the plugins directory.
+The general idea is that they are mixins that augment the BookReader prototype.
+See the plugins directory for all the included plugins, but here are some examples:

+- plugins.chapters.js - render chapter markers
+- plugins.search.js - add search ui, and callbacks
+- plugins.tts.js - add tts (read aloud) ui, sound library, and callbacks
+- plugins.url.js - automatically updates the browser url
+- plugins.resume.js - uses cookies to remember the current page

 ## License